-Abstract- This work introduces the temperature distribution on the two spur gear in mesh experimentally and simulation using finite element method.
-In experiment; two test rigs, first test with spur gears and second one with helical gears.
-The gears used in the experiments and simulations are of the same dimensions.
-Verification of experiments was done using the finite element method, a high technique to investigate the temperature distribution for two teeth of spur gear in mesh.
-This research deals with the study of the temperature of two teeth from the start to the end of mesh.
-In experimental we used laser Gun instrument to measure the temperature of the two teeth of spur gear in mesh.
-Measure the temperature distribution along the face width of tooth during mesh with another tooth from the start to the end of mesh.
-The results of simulation are close to the experimental, but in fact we can measure the temperature at any point on the gear surface as well as the temperature on the area of contact between two teeth on mesh without any difficulty of experimental setup especially in the area of contact between two teeth in mesh as well as save wasting time and cost for measurements, besides, simulation presents higher accuracy and precision of finite element mesh.
-These temperatures are compared between numerical and experimental results.
+Abstract - This work introduces the temperature distribution on the two spur gear in mesh experimentally and simulation using finite element method.
+In experiment; gear box investigated includes the motor, pump, two spur gears, two shafts and speed change system.
+The gears are used in experiment and simulations are the same dimensions.
+Verification of experiment using finite element method that is because highly techniques to investigate the temperature distribution for two teeth of spur gear in mesh.
+This research deals with the study of the temperature of two teeth from the start of mesh to the end of mesh.
+In experimental we using laser Gun instrument to measure the temperature of the two teeth of spur gear in mesh.
+Measure the temperature distribution along the face width of tooth during mesh with other tooth from the start to the end of mesh.
+The results of simulation are close to the experimental but in fact we can measure the temperature at any point on the gear surface as well as the temperature on the area contact between two teeth on mesh without any difficulty of experiment set up especially in the area contact between two teeth in mesh as well as save wasting time and cost for measurements beside simulation presents higher accuracy and precision of finite element mesh.
+These temperature are compared between numerical and experimental results.
 Both results agree very well.
-This indicates that the experimental model is successful and leads to excellent results compared with numerical results (COMSOL-Program).
+This indicates that the experimental model is successful and leads to excellent results comparing with numerical results (COMSOLprogram).

-Index Terms- Finite, Simulation, Mesh, Temperature, Spur, Helical
+Index Terms- Finite element, Simulation, Mesh, Contact line, Face width, Temperature, Spur, Gear.